Children's Swimming Lesson Program

 Youth Swim Lesson Class Descriptions

-This is a water adjustment class with a focus on learning basic swimming skills.
+Level 1 Introduction to Water (ages 4-9): Participants must be 4 years old by the first day of class.
+Level 1 is a water adjustment class with a focus on basic swimming skills.

-Pre-req: Participants must be able to enter and exit the water and travel at least 3 yards independently.
-Bob 3 times (fully submerging), float on front with face in water for 10 seconds and recover, float unsupported on back 5 seconds and recover.
+Level 2 Beginning Aquatic Skills (ages 4-10): Prerequisite: Participants must be able to enter and exit the water and travel at least 3 yards independently.
+Bob 3 times (fully submerging), float on front with face in water for 10 seconds, recover and float unsupported on back 5 seconds and recover.

-Pre-req: Participants must be able to jump into deep water, swim front crawl for 15 yards with face in water and rhythmic breathing, maintain position by treading water 30 seconds and swim back stroke 15 y ards.
+Level 4 Stroke Development (ages 6-13): Prerequisite: Participants must be able to jump into deep water, swim front crawl for 20 yards with face in water and rhythmic breathing, maintain position by treading water 30 seconds and swim backstroke 15 yards.

 Question: How do I know what level to register my child?